All Episodes

 No.

-I mean, Jesus to fly thin.
+I mean, Jesus, two-ply, thin.

 I mean, I can picture it right now, Mark.

-Oh, well, that's uh well that is uh that is uh an endorsement.
+Oh, well, that is an endorsement.

 As you say, it will avoid another expensive bailout.

-Uh that uh that if the New York Times and these other failing newspapers just reposition themselves as America's new environmentally friendly toilet paper.
+That if the New York Times and these other failing newspapers just reposition themselves as America's new environmentally friendly toilet paper.

 Actually, it's a shame.